github-tools/github/README.md

 `github-client` has the following dependencies:

 - Underscore
-- Base64 (for basic auth).
+- Base64 (for basic auth or binary files).
 You can leave this if you are not using basic auth or binary files.

-Include these before `github-client` :
+If you are not using NodeJS or requireJS include these before `github-client`:

 ```
 <script src="lib/underscore-min.js">